Skip to content

 Home Buyers

-- Financing Options: Eligible buyers can use Conventional, FHA and VA home loans.
+• Financing Options: Eligible buyers can explore Conventional, FHA, and VA home loans.
+Research Missouri first-time homebuyer programs for assistance.

-- Emerging Areas: For value, consider North Kansas City or areas near I-35, where affordable homes are available.
+• Emerging Areas: For better value, look toward North Kansas City or areas near I-35, where more affordable homes may be available.

 Home Sellers

-- Stage Well: Professional staging boosts appeal.
+• Stage Well: Professional staging boosts appeal and can shorten the 28-day average time on market.
 Check staging tips.

 For Investors

-- Target Rentals: Liberty and North Kansas City offer strong rental demand, with metro rents around $1,100.
+• Target Rentals: Liberty and North Kansas City offer strong rental demand, supported by the metro’s average rent of $1,520.

-- Watch New Builds: Monitor Liberty and Smithville for investment opportunities.
+• Watch New Builds: Monitor development in Liberty and Smithville for buy-and-hold opportunities.

-- Flipping Potential: Affordable homes ($250,000 or less) are viable for BRRRR strategies with Clay County real estate managers.
+• Flipping Potential: Affordable homes ($250,000 or less) are excellent candidates for BRRRR strategies.
+Consult with Clay County property management firms for local expertise.

 Looking Ahead: Clay County Housing Market in 2025 and Beyond